 Pebble Ice - ice growing on small rocks through ice segregation

-Thank goodness for the Internet and digital cameras for they let us exchange information about these small ice formations.
-Please look for interesting ice when the freeze/thaw processes are underway.
-With your help we might gain more insights about these products of ice segregation.
+Thank goodness for the Internet and digital cameras for they let us capture such images and exchange photos and stories about these attractive ice formations.
+Please look for interesting ice when the freeze/thaw processes are underway and share any findings with all of us.

 One of the many web pages of Dr. Jim Carter

-This Web Page Created with PageBreeze Free Website Builder
+This Page Originally Created with PageBreeze Free Website Builder